reichherzerp/PropPy/joss/paper.md

 # Comparison

-In principle, the correlated random walk propagation method implemented in PropPy can be applied wherever other propagation codes for charged particles such as CRPropa [@CRPropa2016; @CRPropa2021], DRAGON [@Dragon2017], GALPROP [@Galprop1998] are already in use.
+In principle, the CRW propagation method implemented in PropPy can be applied wherever other propagation codes for charged particles such as CRPropa [@CRPropa2016; @CRPropa2021], DRAGON [@Dragon2017], GALPROP [@Galprop1998] are already in use.
 However, the advantages of PropPy are especially in the high performance and the accurate description of statistical transport properties also for the initial transport regime, which is not possible for pure diffusive propagation approaches.